Iammukundbajpai/Sorting-Algorithms-Visualization/README.md

-# Algorithm Visualizer - Merge Sort
+# Sorting Algorithms Visualization

-This project is a Java-based sorting algorithm visualizer that helps students understand how the Merge Sort algorithm works in real-time.
+This project is a Java-based sorting algorithms visualizer that helps to understand how different sorting algorithms work in real-time.
+The application provides visualizations for Bubble Sort, Selection Sort, Insertion Sort, and Merge Sort.

 ## Features

+* Visualizes multiple sorting algorithms:
+  - Bubble Sort
+  - Selection Sort
+  - Insertion Sort
-- Visualizes Merge Sort algorithm
+  - Merge Sort
-- Interactive GUI using Java Swing
+* Interactive GUI using Java Swing
-- Real-time visualization of the sorting process
+* Real-time visualization of the sorting process
+* Customizable array size (1-700 elements)

 ## How to Run

 1. Ensure you have Java Development Kit (JDK) installed on your system.
-2. Clone this repository.
+2. Clone this repository: git clone https://github.com/Iammukundbajpai/Sorting-Algorithms-Visualization.git
-3. Open the project in your preferred Java IDE (e.g., VS Code with Java extensions).
-4. Run the `Visualizer` class in the `frames` package.
+3. Navigate to the project directory: cd SortingAlgorithmVisualizer
+4. Compile the Java files: dir /s /B *.java > sources.txt & javac -d . @sources.txt
+5. Run the Visualiser class: java frames.Visualiser

 ## Usage

-1. Click the "Start" button to begin the Merge Sort visualization.
-2. Use the "Reset" button to generate a new random array.
+1. When you run the program, you'll see a window with four buttons, each representing a different sorting algorithm.
+2. You'll be prompted to enter the number of array elements (1-700).
+If you don't specify, it defaults to 270.
+3. Click on any of the algorithm buttons to start the visualization for that particular sorting method.
+4. A new window will open showing the sorting process in real-time.
+5. Close the sorting window to return to the main menu and choose another algorithm.

+## Project Structure

+- `frames` package:
+- `Visualiser.java`: Main class that sets up the GUI and handles user interactions
+- `sorting` package (contains sorting algorithm implementations):
+- `BubbleSort.java`
+- `SelectionSort.java`
+- `InsertionSort.java`
+- `MergeSort.java`
+- `Sorting.java`: Likely contains utility methods for sorting operations

 ## Author

-[Mukund Bajpai] ([mknd.bajpai@gmail.com])
+Mukund Bajpai (mknd.bajpai@gmail.com)